 - Work hard and have fun – it’s possible to do both and you’ll succeed while making lifelong memories!

-Find out more about studying in our Department of Mechanical Engineering Sciences.
+Find out more about studying in our School of Mechanical Engineering Sciences.